Dvd848/CTFs/2019_SunshineCTF/WrestlerBook.md

 ## Solution

-We visit the attaches site and see a login page:
+We visit the attached site and see a login page:

 ```html
 <div class="login-form">